-Obtain counts from 13 Permanent Count Stations in the District to provide continuous counts each day for the entire year.
+Obtain counts from 13 Permanent Count Stations in the District to provide continuous daily counts throughout the year.

-Count approximately one-third of the 376 Control Stations in the District four times each year for one week.
-Count approximately one-third of the 3091 Ramp Count Locations in the District one time, each year for one week (those counted are on the routes where the Control Station counts are made for that year).
-Only if resources allow.
-Count approximately one-third of the 521 Profile Point Locations in the District for one week each year (profile points locations are located between control stations and are scheduled to be counted along with their respective stations) only if resources allow.
+Conduct counts at approximately one-third of the 376 Control Stations in the District four times a year for one week each.

+Conduct counts at approximately one-third of the 3,091 Ramp Count Locations in the District once a year for one week each, focusing on routes where Control Station counts are conducted for that year, if resources allow.
+Conduct counts at approximately one-third of the 521 Profile Point Locations in the District for one week each year, if resources allow.
+Profile point locations are situated between control stations and are scheduled to be counted along with their respective stations

-Conduct counts at 1/3 of the District's 543 truck classification locations each year, only if resources allow.
-Monitor and manage all District mainline managed lanes and toll bridges.
-Collect vehicle volumes, vehicle occupancy, travel time, and time savings data at least as resources allow.
+Conduct yearly counts at only 1/3 of the District's 543 truck classification locations, if resources permit.
+Monitor and manage all District mainline managed lanes and toll bridges, collecting data on vehicle volumes, occupancy, travel time, and time savings as resources allow.

-Monitor all District freeways and collect data on congestion delays, duration, and length of congestion as resources are available.
+Monitor all District freeways and collect data on congestion delays, including duration and length of congestion, as resources permit.